akeneo/pim-api-docs/content/news/whats-next.md

 - use the related endpoints to get the product data in a format that matches your mapping schema properties

-Than, **starting from January 2023**, we will make our meta-schema evolve to allow you to ask for multiple types of targets, push your target requirements and information, and ask for required targets.
+Then we will make our meta-schema evolve to allow you to ask for multiple types of targets, push your target requirements and information, and ask for required targets.

 From their PIM, app users will configure the mapping to match your app requirements and targets.